raymondEhlers/OVERWATCH/overwatch/base/README.md

 For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN=<value>`.
 The value will be some sort of unique URL.
 Note that this endpoint is for _all_ Overwatch monitoring, so be certain to check the traceback to determine the originating source of the issue.

+## Data transfer

+Data must be moved from the ZMQ and DQM receivers to other Overwatch sites, as well as exported to EOS.
+All of these transfers are handled by the data handling module.
+It will transfer the data in a robust manner, retry on failures, and then notifying the admin if the issues continue.
+For further information on configuration, see the `dataHandling` module.